Collapse to view only § 44809. Exception for limited recreational operations of unmanned aircraft

 (e)Aircraft Approval.—

-(1)In general.—Subject to paragraph (2), not later than 1 year after the entry into force of an agreement necessary to effectuate the purposes of this section, the Secretary shall work with relevant national and international communities to establish and implement a process for approving the use of a small unmanned aircraft in the designated permanent areas in the Arctic without regard to whether the small unmanned aircraft is used as a public aircraft, a civil aircraft, or a model aircraft.
+(1)In general.—Subject to paragraph (2), not later than 1 year after the entry into force of an agreement necessary to effectuate the purposes of this section, the Secretary shall work with relevant national and international communities to establish and implement a process for approving the use of a unmanned aircraft in the designated permanent areas in the Arctic without regard to whether the unmanned aircraft is used as a public aircraft, a civil aircraft, or a model aircraft.

 (2)Existing process.—The Secretary may implement an existing process to meet the requirements under paragraph (1).

 (Added Pub.
 L. 115–254, div.
 B, title III, § 344(a), Oct.
 5, 2018, 132 Stat.
-3290.)
+3290; amended Pub.
+L. 118–63, title IX, § 902(a), May 16, 2024, 138 Stat.
+1341.)

-aircraft safety standards
+§ 44805.
+Small unmanned aircraft safety standards

 (a)FAA Process for Acceptance and Authorization.—The Administrator of the Federal Aviation Administration shall establish a process for—